-Quick Answer: The best omega 3 fish oil supplement for most adults over 40 is Sports Research Triple Strength Omega-3 — it delivers 1,040mg of EPA and 560mg of DHA per serving from wild Alaskan Pollock, is IFOS certified for purity, and costs about $0.50/day.
+Quick Answer: The best omega 3 supplements for most adults over 40 is Sports Research Triple Strength Omega-3 — it delivers 1,040mg of EPA and 560mg of DHA per serving from wild Alaskan Pollock, is IFOS certified for purity, and costs about $0.50/day.
 If you want the highest potency per capsule, Viva Naturals Triple Strength offers 90% omega-3 concentration in triglyceride form.
+For convenience without compromise, Naturelo Omega-3 Fish Oil delivers 1,100mg of triglyceride omega-3 in a single lemon-flavored softgel daily — no fish burps.
+For vegans, Nordic Naturals Algae Omega remains the best plant-based option available.

 Looking for the best omega 3 fish oil supplements?
 If you’re over 40, this is one supplement you shouldn’t skip.
 Omega 3 fatty acids are essential for your heart, brain, and joints — three areas that need extra support as you age.